vinc/moros/doc/syscalls.md

 ```

 The raw syscall takes the pointer and the length of a mutable reference to a
-`FileInfo` that will be overwritten on success and returns an `isize` to
+`FileInfo` that will be overwritten on success and returns a `isize` to
 indicate the result of the operation.

 ## DUP (0x08)